 Process failures tracked back to incorrect valve operation can create a large amount of unwanted downtime – one particular story in a coal mine comes to mind where an internal leak on a valve and also on the refurbished spare in the maintenance stores resulted in 12 hours of downtime.
 Ultrasound is now used to provide a predictive maintenance service to identify such defects at a much earlier stage and schedule work on the valve at a convenient time.

-Everyone will understand the need to test valves to ensure that they are not passing or blocked, but there are other important failure modes on valves: valves will cavitate for example, which will result not only in premature failure of the valve, but can also cause premature failure downstream – especially if the particular valve is for example on the suction side of a pump.
+Everyone will understand the need to test valves to ensure that they are not passing or blocked, but there are other important failure modes on valves: valves can cavitate for example, which will result not only in premature failure of the valve but can also cause premature failure downstream – especially if the particular valve is on the suction side of a pump.

-The ceramic insulator pictured in Figure 1. failed because it was covered in dust which was causing the tracking.
+The ceramic insulator pictured here failed because it was covered in dust which was causing the tracking.
 On-condition cleaning using ultrasound to identify the presence of the tracking is used to eliminate failures by optimising cleaning procedures.

 Airborne ultrasound, sometimes using a parabolic dish pointing out of the window of a pickup is a very quick and reliable means of inspecting the condition of a conveyor – especially if it is 12km long.

-Finally, there is the need to consider the condition of machinery that is itself moving – like shovels, or that are moving violently – like vibrating screens.
+Finally, there is the need to consider the condition of machinery, which is itself moving – like shovels or is moving violently – like vibrating screens.

-A critical bearing rotating at 24rpm shown in Figure 2. was found to have failed during an ultrasound inspection.
+This critical bearing rotating at 24rpm was found to have failed during an ultrasound inspection.
 The bearing had recently been replaced, so it was relatively new.
 Unfortunately, the replacement bearing was not quite the correct one and was undersized for the load requirement.
 Very quickly, the new bearing disintegrated.